AzharSindhi/ED-Pose-Gestures/README.md

 # Key Changes
 - We add the support of adding separate gesture-specific queries used for the classification through additional input argument `--seperate_token_for_class`.
 - Similarly, we provide the support of a combined classifier variant through the additional argument `--seperate_classifier`.
-By default the combined classifier variant uses the vanilla cross attention, if you want to use the deformable one, pass the argument `classifier_use_deformable` additionally.
+By default the combined classifier variant uses the vanilla cross attention, if you want to use the deformable one, pass the argument `--classifier_use_deformable` additionally.

 # Training
 For example, to train the combined classifier version on the sensoryArt dataset, you can run the following script: